Divorce and Dissolution of Marriage

 Marriage counseling certificate can be waived in situations such as where the whereabouts of the other party is not known or the other party refused to attend.

-Joint Petition vs Single Petition
+Joint Petition vs Single

 The parties who are in agreement to all conditions to the divorce, such as maintenance, division of matrimonial asset and child custody, may jointly petition for divorce under section 52.
 It is an amicable, simple and cost saving solution to the parties’ arrangement of affairs in a dissolution of marriage.